 Much like the Hawke’s Bay wine region on the North Island of New Zealand, it’s ideal to travel on two wheels through the gorgeous vineyards of the Marlborough wine region.
 Referred to as the “Golden Mile,” this bike trail allows you to vineyard hop at your leisure through breathtaking landscapes in the northern region of the South Island.

 Make sure to try the region’s world-renowned sauvignon blanc and pinot noir; after all, that cycling will make you thirsty.
 This part of New Zealand is known for having fantastic weather, the perfect accompaniment to your idyllic bike ride through the stunning countryside.
 Pair a meal of locally sourced ingredients with your favorite wine produced in Marlborough for an afternoon well spent in the sunshine.

 Zip Line in Christchurch

 Although the western city of Queenstown is known as the “Adventure Capital of the World,” there’s plenty of adrenaline rush to be had in the eastern (and largest) city of Christchurch.
-Score a bird’s-eye view of the city and surrounding area as you zip through the Adventure Park via the highest and longest ziplines in New Zealand.
+Score a bird’s-eye view of one of New Zealand’s best cities and surrounding area as you zip through the Adventure Park via the highest and longest ziplines in the country.

 The adventure begins with a chairlift ride up to the zip line course, where you’ll embark on your flying endeavor after getting harnessed in.
 The series of four zip lines will have you catching an exciting thrill as you soar above the trees.
 On a clear day, you might be able to see as far as the Southern Alps.
 If you’re up for a little healthy competition, the park even has a dual zip line section where you can race a friend or family member.